Exact solutions for a coherent phenomenon of condensation in conservative Hamiltonian systems: Introduction

-In this paper, we move out of non-equilibrium and thermal regimes to report a condensation phenomenon that takes place through coherent evolution in a conservative Hamiltonian system.
+In this work, we move out of non-equilibrium and thermal regimes to report a condensation phenomenon that takes place in the ``coherent" regime of a conservative Hamiltonian system.
 Specifically, we report {\em exact explicit solutions} representing the dynamical formation of condensates in an infinite-dimensional Hamiltonian.
-These solutions reveal that the system condenses in finite time evolving through coherent states (i.e., all modes in our system have well-determined phases and amplitudes during the process), contrasting sharply with the incoherent evolution and randomness inherent to the condensation predicted by wave turbulence \cite{NazarenkoBook}.
-As we will see, our approach is deterministic.
+These solutions reveal that the system condenses in finite time evolving through {\em highly coherent states} (all modes have well-determined phases and amplitudes during the process), contrasting sharply with the incoherent evolution and randomness inherent to the condensation predicted by wave turbulence \cite{NazarenkoBook}.
+It leads to three notable results in this paper.
+First, the existence of a {\em coherent} phenomenon of condensation in conservative Hamiltonian systems.
+Second, the characterization of a direct cascade that excites arbitrarily high modes in finite time.
+Third, our fully analytic and explicit description of all the processes involved.
+This is particularly remarkable due to the extensive use of numerical methods to study the dynamical formation of condensates.